Top 10 Money Tips for Women

 A National Center for Women and Retirement Research (NCWRR) study showed a direct correlation between a woman's personality characteristics and her financial habits.
 Assertiveness, openness to change, and an optimistic outlook are the qualities that tend to lead to smart money choices.

-Financial Planner, author, and TV host Suze Orman believes our problems with money are manifestations of problems in our life and relationships.
-Work on the money issues and many of the other problems will take care of themselves; or, work on the other problems and the money problems will take care of themselves.
+Financial Planner, author, and TV host Suze Orman believes our problems with money are manifestations of problems in our lives and relationships.
+Work on the money issues and many of the other problems will take care of themselves; or, work on the other problems, and the money problems will take care of themselves.

 For many people, money is an emotionally charged issue.
 It may represent power, or love, or control, especially in relationships.
 Our beliefs about money and our emotional attachments to it strongly influence the way we spend and handle money.

-If you aren't where you should be financially, examine what drives you emotionally when it comes to money and try to figure out the psychological stumbling blocks that keep you from becoming financially independent.
+If you aren't where you should be, financially-speaking, examine what drives you emotionally when it comes to money and try to figure out the psychological stumbling blocks that keep you from becoming financially independent.

 - Don't rely on someone else, like a husband or boyfriend, for your financial security.
 Educate yourself about money management and investing.

-- Don't use money to make yourself feel good.
+- Don't use the money to make yourself feel good.
 That type of high is fleeting.
-Instead, do things that promote self-respect and creativity so you don't have to seek those feelings through spending money.
-See The Urge to Splurge and The Psychology of Spending Money.
+Instead, do things that promote self-respect and creativity, so you don't have to seek those feelings through spending money.

 - Build an emergency fund.
-Without one, losing your job or incurring a large unexpected bill could force you to take on heavy credit card debt, and could put you into a financial hole that will be difficult if not impossible to dig your way out of.
-See Emergency Funds: Why You Need One, How Much You Need, and Where to Keep It.
+Without one, losing your job or incurring a large unexpected bill could force you to take on heavy credit card debt, and could put you into a financial hole that will be difficult if not impossible to dig your way.

-- Be involved in the day-to-day management of your family's finances, and talk about money with your spouse.
-See The Family CFO and Couples and Money: How To Talk the Talk.
+- Be involved in the day-to-day management of your family's finances and talk about money with your spouse.

 - Learn from your money mistakes.
 Don't let them hobble you.